 The year before I won my first Australian bodybuilding title I placed 2nd and the following year whilst preparing for another crack at the Nationals I was making excuses in my mind why I wouldn’t win.

 That’s how much self-belief I lacked but that was nothing new, that lack of confidence stemmed all the way back to my childhood.

 As a kid I was groomed by my father to realise his dream and become a soccer player.
-Although I wasn't extremely gifted I made it up with work ethic and commitment to nearly get me to realise my fathers dream.
+Although I wasn't extremely gifted I made up for it with work ethic and commitment to nearly get me to realise my father’s dream.
 Only problem was I didn't believe in myself and maybe didn't want it bad enough.

-And that lack of self belief was now threatening to envelope and destroy my bodybuilding dream.
+And that lack of self belief was now threatening to envelop and destroy my bodybuilding dream.

 I asked myself “Why the hell I was training and dieting like a mad man if all I was going to do was lose?”

-- I visualised the applause and the comments ( I call them What the Fuck comments) from the audience.
+I visualised the applause and the comments ( I call them WTF?! comments) from the audience.